James and Hastings Building

 HISTORY OF MANIFESTATIONS

-Here are a list of possible reasons why the male entity is haunting this building, for your amusement.
+For your amusement, here are a list of possible reasons why a male entity is haunting this building.

-Entities who once lived/worked in a structure that was torn down, to make room for another building structure, sometimes just attach themselves to the land itself, and just move into the new building erected.
+Entities who once lived/worked in a structure which has been torn down, sometimes just attach themselves to the land itself, and just move into whatever new building is erected.

 The James and Hastings Building was constructed on the former location of a two room log cabin, and then a dry goods store.